molmod/openmm-tutorial-msbs/README.md

 The main goal of the course is to enable these students (who have a limited background in statistical mechanics) to run sensible molecular dynamics simulations and to interpret the results correctly.
 This tutorial assumes the students have a basic knowledge of Python.

-All material strongly inspired by several online resources (tutorials, documentation and examples) of the OpenMM, Python, NumPy, Matplotlib and other projects.
+All materials are strongly inspired by several online resources (tutorials, documentation and examples) of the OpenMM, Python, NumPy, Matplotlib and other projects.
 The main references are:

 * OpenMM website: http://openmm.org/